 Since I’m not a meat and potatoes person, when I thought of a chuck pot roast as an option for the Christmas eve dinner, a few words came to mind: heavy, fatty, tough and starchy.

-The recipe I’m including below helps to avoid producing a tough, rubbery yucky pot roast.
+The recipe I’m including below helps to avoid producing a tough, rubbery yucky pot roast where you might as well be eating tripe.
 The secret is time and temperature and a few other tips I give.

 What is the Difference Between a Roast and a Pot Roast?